 If you aren't a member of NAR, you claim the title of real estate agent and are legally able to work in the field, but your earning potential is limited without access to the MLS.

 Getting your real estate license is a lot of work, so don't forget to renew it.
-Check your state's requirements to see when your license will expire -- usually every two or four years.
+Check your state's requirements to see when your license will expire.
+This is usually every two or four years.

-Many states require agents to complete a set number of course hours to be eligible for renewal -- between 22 and 90 course hours every two years.
+Many states require agents to complete a set number of course hours to be eligible for renewal — between 8 and 90 course hours every few years.
 These additional courses ensure you're up to date on the evolving national and state markets and regulations.

 Check with your state's licensing office to learn their renewal requirements so you're not scrambling to fit 90 hours of coursework into the four days before your license expires.

 Becoming a real estate agent is a big decision requiring time, attention, and dedication.
-But the result is almost unlimited earning potential and the possibility of someday being your own boss -- two things that make many salespeople tick.
+But the result is almost unlimited earning potential and the possibility of someday being your own boss — two things that make many salespeople tick.
+Realtor Alicia Turner offers this advice to new agents, "Success doesn't happen overnight, so stay committed and consistent — it'll definitely pay off!"
 Sound like something you're interested in?
 Get started today.

 This article does not constitute legal advice.
 The steps required to obtain a real estate license may differ from state to state, so you should seek your own legal advice to ensure you follow the correct process.

 Editor's note: This post was originally published in December 2018 and has been updated for comprehensiveness.

 Originally published Sep 13, 2021 4:45:00 PM, updated September 13 2021